-For the first five days we joined friends at Sugar Palm Resort, a simple hotel near Kata Beach in the far south of the island and for the second half of our stay – and in sharp contrast to the Sugar Palm – we maxed out our credit card in the swanky, five-star JW Marriott in the north.
+For the first five days we joined friends at Sugar Marina Resort, a simple hotel near Kata Beach in the far south of the island and for the second half of our stay – and in sharp contrast to the Sugar Palm – we maxed out our credit card in the swanky, five-star JW Marriott Phuket in the north.
 Both options, I am happy to report, were fabulous.

 While staying at Sugar Palm we spent our days ushering children back and forth between beach and pool and taking turns to get a massage.
 They almost became a daily indulgence.
 At £10 an hour, why not?
 One afternoon, as I emerged from the spa in a state of spaced-out nirvana, I spotted two familiar silhouettes astride a surfboard.
 Our Aussie friend and surfing champ Rich, had taught my children how to hop up onto a surf board.
 Amazing!

 More often than not, we were still on the beach after the sun went down.
 One evening, we lit a couple of paper lanterns and the children made a wish as they floated up into the night sky.
 Happy memories!